open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 The `subFilter` field is false so all clusters in all placementrules which are bound to the policy are considered.
-In this case the bound PlacementRules are placementrule-initial and placementrule-extended (in this binding).
+In this case the bound PlacementRules are placementrule-initial and placementrule-extended (in this binding) so that clusters A, B, C, D, E, and F are all considered.

-Clusters A, B, C, D, E, and F are all set to enforce mode.
+This PlacementBinding includes placmentrule-extended which includes A, B, E, and F. This means clusters A, B, E and F will be set to enforce mode.
+Clusters B and C remain in inform mode.

 #### Example 3: With sub filtering
 ```